 Storage for Barbie Accessories:

 Anyone who lives in a house with a Barbie doll and her accessories knows that Barbie is not a neat freak.
-Her shoes, hair dryer, makeup, etc tends to be left all over the house.
+Her shoes, hair dryer, makeup, etc tend to be left all over the house.
 A recycled egg carton is a perfect storage receptacle for Barbie’s accessories.

 Egg Carton Fire Starter: